 If you think you need an alternative of the default ways to display recent posts, there are enough plugins on WordPress repository to make you confused.

-However, for our tutorial we chose to use one of the finest plugins to display recent posts.
+However, for our tutorial, we chose to use one of the finest plugins to display recent posts.
 Developed by Kybernetic Services, the plugin is called Recent Posts Widget with Thumbnails.
-Interesting thing is that, this plugin is build on top of the default Recent Posts widgets and simply add features to that.
+Interesting thing is that this plugin is built on top of the default Recent Posts widgets and simply adds features to that.
 Now let’s move on to the tutorial.

 Step 1: First login to your WordPress Admin Dashboard and navigate to Plugins > Add New.

 Step 3: Once you activate the plugin, navigate to Appearance > Widgets.
-Here you will now find a option called Recent Posts With Thumbnails.
+Here you will now find an option called Recent Posts With Thumbnails.

-Step 4: Drag the widget to Sidebar, Footer or anywhere you need.
-Now click on it, and you will a find a lot of options to customize how your recent posts will show and look like.
+Step 4: Drag the widget to Sidebar, Footer, or anywhere you need.
+Now click on it, and you will find a lot of options to customize how your recent posts will show and look.

 Step 4: Once you are done tweaking with the options, click on Save.

-While this plugin offers a lot of option, it doesn’t actually let’s you add the widget anywhere you want.
-You can only add the widget to the default set of places for widget.
+While this plugin offers a lot of options, it doesn’t actually let you add the widget anywhere you want.
+You can only add the widget to the default set of places for the widget.
 So you will have to rely on Gutenberg block to display the Recent Posts anywhere you want.
 But what if you don’t use Gutenberg and use Classic Editor instead?

 Display Recent Posts Using a Shortcode

-This method is for you, if you (i) still use the Classic Editor, (ii) but still need options like Gutenberg Latest Posts block.
+This method is for you if you (i) still use the Classic Editor, (ii) but still need options like Gutenberg’s Latest Posts block.